techcultivation/legal-docs/Project_joining.markdown

 ### First informal contact

 Generally the process starts with an informal discussion between representatives of the project and board members of the Center for the Cultivation of Technology.
-Such discussions are of purely informational nature and do not constitute any obligation from either side.
+Such discussions are of purely informational nature and do not constitute any obligation to either party.

-<<<<<<< HEAD
 For more information on formal and informal communication see the [Internal decisions and communication][communication] document.

 [communication]: /Internal_decisions_and_communication.markdown